Research Interests

 Poulomi Bhadra

-Assistant Professor, Assistant Dean (International Collaborations) & Assistant Director (CCFS)
+Assistant Professor & Assistant Director (CCFS)

-M.Sc.
-Biotechnology (St. Xavier's College, Kolkata); M.Sc.
-Forensic Science (King's College London, UK), P.G.
+P.G.
 Dip.
-Criminology & Criminal Psychology (University of Essex, UK)
+Criminology & Criminal Psychology (University of Essex, UK);

 Research Experience

-Additionally, she also works on collaborative projects on cultural policies, art crimes and art laws.
-She is a member on the International Advisory Board of the Criminology and Criminal Law Review Journal, International Society for Projects in Education and Research and a reviewer for the Journal of Forensic Psychology Research and Practice (Routledge).
+She is a member on the International Advisory Board of the Criminology and Criminal Law Review Journal, International Society for Projects in Education and Research and a reviewer for academic publications such as Journal of Forensic Psychology Research and Practice (Routledge), International Journal of Evidence & Proof (Sage).
 She also served as a member of the JGLS Doctoral Research Advisory Committee (2019-2021) and is currently serving as a Mentor & Project Expert (Criminology) for the Challenges Abroad programme (UK and Australia) since 2021, where she supervises undergraduate students from Australia on short-term projects in India.
-Additionally, she has supervised various projects with researchers from Jagillonean University, Poland, Maharashtra National Law University and Ashoka University, India.
+Additionally, she has supervised various projects with researchers from Jagiellonian University, Poland, Maharashtra National Law University and Ashoka University, India.

 Teaching Experience